Student Spotlight: Stephanie N. Marcotte, Doctor of Education (Ed.D.)

 “Busy” doesn’t quite represent the many hours I spend working, teaching, preparing, and supporting others.
 All of these roles require me to take on different leadership positions, which include supporting the leadership development of others and being an active member of a community of leaders.
-While juggling all of this, I am enrolled in the Doctor of Education in Educational Leadership (Ed.D.) program at the University of New England.
+While juggling all of this, I am enrolled in the Doctor of Education in Transformative Leadership (Ed.D.) program at the University of New England.
 I am currently entering into the second semester of my second year of the program.

 I have been actively focusing on what it means to be a transformational leader within a transactional world.
 Much of the Ed.D. program focuses on different leadership styles, behaviors, and theories.
 My personal leadership has evolved as my understanding of leadership has evolved.
 I have been able to take my experiences and use them as a platform to better understand the course content, readings, and discussions.